Chart Color Schemes

 Grange has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the Grange (Qld) statistical area (Lv2) as of Nov 2025 is around 4,927 people.
-This reflects an increase of 312 people since the 2021 Census, which reported a population of 4,615 people in the area.
-The change was inferred from the resident population estimate of 4,922 by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), along with an additional 2 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,815 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Grange's 6.8% growth since census positions it within 2.9 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 66.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Grange (Qld) had an estimated population of around 4929 as of Feb 2026.
+This reflects an increase of 314 people since the 2021 Census, which reported a population of 4615 people.
+The change is inferred from the resident population of 4922, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 3 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2816 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration, contributing approximately 66.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Anticipating future population dynamics, lower quartile growth of national statistical areas is anticipated, with the area expected to expand by 171 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.3% in total over the 17 years.
+All drivers including natural growth and interstate migration were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Anticipating future population dynamics, lower quartile growth of national statistical areas is anticipated, with the suburb expected to expand by 176 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.4% in total over the 17 years.

 Frequently Asked Questions - Population